blinpete/frontend-frameworks-metrics/README.md

 # A Living Collection of Frontend Frameworks

 A place where frontdevs can keep up to date with their marvelous frameworks.
+[See](https://blinpete.github.io/frontend-frameworks-metrics/).

-It uses [GitHub GraphQL API](https://docs.github.com/en/graphql) to fetch the following metadata:
+It uses [GitHub GraphQL API](https://docs.github.com/en/graphql) to fetch the following data:
 - `logo`
 - `website`
 - `stars` count